Please note that Home Support Worker is an alternate and interchangeable title for Carer or Home Carer.

 What Do Comfort Keepers Look For in a Homecare Support Worker?

-We know that being a home support worker such as a Health Care Assistant takes a certain type of person and a great deal of skill.
+We know that being a Home Support Worker takes a certain type of person and a great deal of skill.
 You need to have a genuine interest in helping others regardless of their condition.

 Caring for clients in their own homes takes patience, emotional resilience and an ability to empathise.
 You’ll be professional and have excellent communication skills.